 - 1-Tbsp cornstarch or arrowroot dissolved in 2-Tbsp water

-- Drain black beans and mash with fork, and set aside.
+- Drain black beans and mash with a fork, and set aside.

 - Drain mushrooms, reserve liquid and set aside

 - Slice mushrooms

 - Heat oil in a small saucepan over medium-high heat

 - Add garlic, ginger and saute till soft and fragrant